Don’t know where you are in your monthly cycle? Not to worry—figuring it out is easy.

 A few hours after your period begins, estrogen begins to slowly rise and it continues to rise throughout this week.

 Depending on your sensitivity to rising estrogen, you may experience an improvement in mood, energy, memory and the desire to socialize within the first couple of days of your period starting thanks to this hormone.
 Or, it may take until the middle of your Week 1 for these hormone-fueled benefits to kick in.

 Either way, you’ll notice that any premenstrual symptoms you may have experienced subside and you’re on the upswing mentally and physically.

 Week 2: Peak of perfection

-- Use a basal thermometer: This special thermometer reads your “basal temperature”, which is your body temperature right after waking in the morning, but before getting out bed.
-On the day after you ovulate, your basal temperature rises .4 to one degree Fahrenheit.
+Basal thermometer: This special thermometer reads your “basal temperature”, which is your body temperature right after waking in the morning, but before getting out bed.
+On the day after you ovulate, your basal temperature rises .4 to one degree Fahrenheit due to a slight rise in progesterone.
 You can purchase a basal thermometer at drugstores and Amazon.com, such as the Easy@Home Digital Basal Thermometer.

 Week 3: Slow and low